Weekday at 9:00 a.m.

-The call–in talk show with host Steve Scher and guests invites listeners to converse with activists, politicians and practical thinkers on relevant issues and ideas of the day.
+Host Steve Scher and guests lay the groundwork for understanding the issues and trends that become tomorrow's headlines.
+The call–in, talk show format invites listeners to converse with activists, politicians and practical thinkers on relevant issues and ideas of the day.

 - No Tax Credit For Wind Power Could Mean Fewer Jobs In The Pacific Northwest

 - School Reforms Tested At Idaho Ballot Box

 - Checking The Facts Behind The Ads On Both Sides Of Wash.
 Same-Sex Marriage

 - Women Artists Take Over Seattle Art Museum

 - A Milder Debate As Wash.
 Governor Candidates Meet Again

 - Report: Arrests For Marijuana Disproportionally Affect Blacks, Latinos And Native Americans